 - Inhaled medicines

 - Treating flare-ups with antibiotics and/or oral corticosteroids

 - Vaccines for whooping cough, pneumonia, and the flu

 - Exercise

 - Pulmonary Rehabilitation ("Rehab")

 - Oxygen therapy

-- Reducing or removing environmental risk factors at home and work.

 What are the goals of augmentation therapy?

 Augmentation therapy's #1 goal is to increase the AAT level in your lungs.
 AAT also protects your lungs from the damaging effects of neutrophil elastase.
 Your body's white blood cells release this enzyme in response to inflammation or infection.